imdone/imdone-atom/README.md

 Track your TODO comments in a kanban board
 ----
 Imdone finds [TODO comments](https://medium.com/imdoneio/3-reasons-why-todo-comments-are-a-good-thing-c2cf3d7b7c2b) in your project and organizes them in a drag and drop kanban board that can integrate with [GitHub](https://imdone.io/), [waffle.io](https://imdone.io/) or whatever you want using [imdone.io](https://imdone.io).
-It's great for casual use of TODOs or better yet identifying, organizing and analyzing technical debt so it can be integrated into the product backlog.
+It's great for keeping track of your work or better yet identifying, organizing and analyzing technical debt so it can be integrated into the product backlog.

 imdone-atom recognizes the common TODO style comments we're all used to, with the added flexibility of todo.txt and markdown syntax.
 See the [syntax guide at imdone-core](https://github.com/imdone/imdone-core#task-formats) for details.